Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-11-tools.md

 then he is also culpable — not because his casual mistake caused the catastrophe, but because his choice of a bad tool made the catastrophe likely or inevitable*.
-And this culpability only increases, both (a) the more the user was an expert in the field, and also (b) the more he had a say in the decision, at which point it was his greater responsibility to seek from others the expertise that he didn't possess personally.
+And this culpability only increases, both (a) the more the user was an expert in the field, and also (b) the more he had a say in the decision, even if not an expert.

+Indeed, the more empowered you are in making a decision, the more you are responsible for making it a good one;
+at that point it is your responsibility to seek from others whatever necessary expertise you don't possess personally.
+If a child under your care is sick, and you fail to consult a competent doctor who would have prescribed a proper treatment, but instead poison him dead with a "cure" you plain made up, then you are fully guilty of murder, and your lack of medical education is no excuse.
+Same if the "cure" was prescribed by a quack doctor whom you chose to trust against due diligence (that you may have, criminally, neglected).
+The argument applies just as well to the failure of a software project.

-A novice at the bottom of the programming hierarchy, who lacks either knowledge or power, has little blame (or praise) to receive in the positive or negative outcomes of the software he partook in building.
+A novice at the bottom of the programming hierarchy, who lacks either knowledge or power, has little praise or blame to receive in the positive or negative outcomes of the software he partook in building.
 But a seasoned programmer who, through the use of a bad programming language, partakes in a catastrophe, is largely to blame for having accepted to write in said programming language.